hbridge/Duffy/strand/iOS/Strand/StrandChanges.md

 ## New

 - Better "Joinable Strands nearby" notifications
+- Added explanatory help text until you take a photo for the first time

 # Bugs fixed

 - Fixed the badge count when you have new photos in your gallery.
+- More location bugs fixed

 ## Jun 19th, 2014